 TRE underwrites business on a global basis with a wide distribution of territories and classes of business.
 This also includes Spain, Italy, Israel and other countries in the Middle East and Northern Africa region.
-Negative premium is due to retrocession covers as outlined in section C.1.

-For more details and the breakdown of premiums, claims and expenses by geographical spread please refer to Quantitative Reporting Template ("QRT") in Appendix 2.
+For more details and the breakdown of premiums, claims and expenses by geographical spread please refer to Quantitative Reporting Template ("QRT") S.05.02.01 in Appendix 2.